Thanks for thinking of After the Art as a home for your work!

 Please include a picture of the art.
 This can be a picture you took yourself (if able and allowed) or an image that is in the public domain or available through the appropriate version of a Creative Commons license.
 If you need to get permission from the artist, please do that before you start writing.
 In your essay, make sure to include the full name of the work, the artist, and the name of the exhibit/museum.
 You can follow this format:

-Lastly, be sure to include a 50-word bio at the end of your review.
+Lastly, be sure to include a 50-word bio at the end of your essay.

 All review essays are subject to editorial suggestions and revisions, and you will have a chance to approve of any edits before publication.
 If you choose not to make the edits, After the Art may not publish your piece.